 Comparative Fault in Louisiana

-Louisiana Civil Code 2323 outlines the key comparative fault laws that you should keep in mind in the event of a serious crash.
-According to this statute, comparative fault outlines how the court will consider an accident when more than one person is at fault for causing it.
+La.
+Civ.
+Code Art.
+2323 outlines the key comparative fault laws that you should keep in mind in the event of a serious crash.
+According to this statute, comparative fault explains how the court will consider an accident when more than one person is at fault for causing it.

 Comparative Fault and Insurance Claims

 These comparative fault laws only apply in the event of a formal civil lawsuit, but an insurance company will still consider the degree of each individual’s fault should the case not go to court.
 Because there is no specific way to allocate fault, it is likely that the decision will come down to your ability to negotiate with the company in question.

 to find a Morris Bart office near you.